DreamOfTheRedChamber/leetcode/README.md

 * how are tokens separated, using comma, slash or something else

 #### Tree<a id="question-tree"></a>
-* whether binary search tree
+* whether complete tree, binary tree, binary search tree

 #### Graph<a id="question-graph"></a>
 * directed or undirected